jkoding/Small-OneOff-Python-Projects/GolfScoreResult/README.md

 # GolfScoreResult
 A set of commandline programs that simulate a small golf score tracking and display processes for tournament results.
-Use GolfScoreWriter.py to create a file containing the final score for a round of golf, saving it to a file and then displaying the results with GolfScoreDisplay.
+Use GolfScoreWriter.py first to create a file containing the final score for a round of golf called 'results.txt'.
+Use GolfScoreDisplay to display the results in 'results.txt' with some basic formatting of the output.

 # GolfScoreWriter.py
 This program will accept user input for a golfer's name and their scores.